A stack of old magazines on a desk.

 Like coupons, receipts can be organized in a small binder.

-Make sure you store the binder in a convenient place so you have no excuse not to add new receipts to it at the end of every week.
+Make sure you store the binder in a convenient place so you have no excuse to add new receipts to it at the end of every week.

 10. Use a calendar